Anu-techy/Supervised-ML-Classification/README.md

 # Supervised-ML-Classification

-Regression when the predicted value was continuous like house price prediction classifiction when the predicted value was categorical (binary classification, multiclass classification)
+Regression is used when the prediction value is continuous like house price prediction

+Classification is used when the prediction value is categorical (binary classification, multiclass classification)